 the world to know we exist and we will not be ignored.
 We will stand up, speak out, and be counted.

 We Are Atheism was an idea that evolved from the founders struggles with coming out as atheists in the bible belt.
 The reality of the isolation and prejudice associated with being an atheist was prevalent in their lives and they wanted to find a way to make this easier for other people.
 Through a series of events that led Amanda Brown into a leadership position with the Secular Student Alliance’s (SSA) affiliate group Society of Open-Minded Atheists and Agnostics (SOMA) at the University of Kansas (KU) she ended up attending the 2011 SSA Conference in Columbus, OH.
 She attended many lectures and discussed many different opportunities to make a difference in the atheist community and the community in which she lived but what really stuck with her was a speech given by Jessica Alqhuist followed by a motivational speech given by David Silverman that sparked the idea of an out campaign that featured videos of atheists rather than just essays hidden on a website.
-Their common struggle with isolation from friends and family along with no where to turn when this occurred gave Amanda the idea that something needed to change and this idea came from her experience in the LGBTQIA community and her involvement with their fight for equal rights and representation under the law.
+Their common struggle with isolation from friends and family along with no where to turn when this occurred gave Amanda the idea that something needed to change and this idea came from her experience in the LGBTQIA community and her involvement with their fight for equal rights and equal representation under the law.
 If their campaign to stop bullying and promote tolerance through YouTube videos worked then it could work with Atheism.
 So she immediately went to her friends at the conference and new acquaintances to see if they liked the idea.
 After their encouragement and elation of the idea she went straight to work to make it a reality.
-The website was launched on 8/8/2011 and was debuted at Skeption 4 in Springfield MO then got its legs at Reason Rally in 2012 thanks to the support from David Silverman and an anonymous donor.
+The website was launched on 8/8/2011 and was debuted at Skeption 4 in Springfield, MO.
+Next, it got its legs at Reason Rally in 2012 thanks to the support from David Silverman and an anonymous donor.
 Through key partnerships and networking this organization has done amazing things and has kept innovating and trying to change the face of atheism through tolerance, education, and philanthropy.